nitzcovich/PatientRegistrationApp/README.md

 - Each of these folders has a README file with instructions to build and run the Docker image.

 #### Considerations:
-- The email service is pending.
+- The email service not implemented yet.

 ## PostgreSQL setup
 ```bash